 Try these price extension techniques in your Google ads account

-Now that we have an understanding on how to set up a price extension, and we understand the importance of prioritizing so that your target audience can find the most relevant and engaging ads depending on what they search for.
 I have seen many Google ads accounts throughout the years where just one account level price extension was set up similarly as a backup plan.
 What’s more, regardless of whether your price extension at the account level will apply to the entirety of your campaigns, it doesn’t mean we ought to disregard this extension.
-Obviously, our objective with price extensions is to attempt to increase our conversion rates.
-In any case, to do that, we have to make it easy for potential customers to discover what they are actually searching for.
-Moreover, there are a few different ways that we can set up our price extensions to test different types and see which formats work the best to support you with accomplishing your business objectives and goals.
+Our objective with price extensions is to attempt to increase our conversion rates.
+In any case, to do that, make it easy for potential customers to discover what they are actually searching for.
+Moreover, there are a few different ways to set up our price extensions, testing different types to see which formats work the best to support you with accomplishing your business objectives and goals.

 Let’s have a look at a handful of ways that you can put your price extensions to the test to see which variations best suit your account.